Touhou Project: Windows games

 The ninth game in the series released on August 15, 2005, at Comiket 68.
 The game is a split-screen versus-type shooter similar to Phantasmagoria of Dim.
 Dream.
 Spring has arrived and Gensokyo's flowers are blooming out of control, with even out-of-season varieties in full bloom.
-The player must battle their way through nine stages to reach Muenzuka (無縁塚, "(Burial) Mound of the Nameless") and reveal the truth behind the abnormal spring.
+The player must battle their way through nine stages to reach Muenzuka (無縁塚, lit. '(Burial) Mound of the Nameless') and reveal the truth behind the abnormal spring.
 Initial playable characters include Reimu, Marisa, Sakuya, Youmu, and Reisen Udongein Inaba from Imperishable Night, with a total of 16 playable characters after all of them are unlocked.
 An official patch enabling multiplayer netplay has been released.